top of page

 • Jan 5

-• 3 min read
+• 4 min read

-• Before modern development, the area was largely undeveloped coastline and dunes.
+• Before modern development, the area was largely an undeveloped coastline and dunes.
 It didn’t appear on most maps or bear the name “Diamond Beach” until the mid-20th century.

-• Early 20th century: the shoreline where Diamond Beach now sits was largely natural beach and marshland with little built environment.
+• Early 20th century: The shoreline where Diamond Beach now sits was largely natural beach and marshland with little built environment.

-• 1950s onward: developers began buying and dividing the land for beachfront homes, cottages, and vacation lots.
+• 1950s onward: Developers began buying and dividing the land for beachfront homes, cottages, and vacation lots.
 This marked the beginning of its identity as a vacation-oriented community.

-The introduction of prominent luxury properties, including Seapointe Village and the Grand at Diamond Beach, signaled a defining moment for the neighborhood.
+• The introduction of prominent luxury properties, including Seapointe Village and the Grand at Diamond Beach, signaled a defining moment for the neighborhood.
 These oceanfront residences helped establish Diamond Beach as a sought-after location for both seasonal visitors and full-time homeowners drawn to premium amenities and exclusive surroundings.
 Although it lacks the deep historical roots of nearby Cape May, Diamond Beach has carved out its own identity—one shaped by deliberate planning, environmental awareness, and a modern coastal lifestyle.

 • Today, Diamond Beach is characterized by:

-• A small permanent population but hundreds of seasonal and vacation homes that swell in summer.
+- A small permanent population but hundreds of seasonal and vacation homes that swell in summer.

-• Ongoing debates and occasional controversies about beach access and private vs. public rights, especially as private clubs and complexes manage parts of the shoreline.
+- Ongoing debates and occasional controversies about beach access and private vs. public rights, especially as private clubs and complexes manage parts of the shoreline.

 Comments